misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor --clear-breaker              # optional local-state repair, normally restart instead
 ```

 Everything is stored locally in `instagram_monitor_exposure.json` next to your output directory.
 Nothing is transmitted anywhere.
 The file holds one record per session account, so both commands act on the account the run resolved.
 Add `-u <account>` to pick one when you run more than one account from the same directory.
+Several monitors may share one output directory: each change to the file is made under a lock the operating system holds, so their counts cannot overwrite each other.
 Both read and repair local state only, so they still work while the connection is down.
-The `--exposure` report omits account names, target names, stored error text and local paths so it can be pasted into a support issue.
+The `--exposure` report omits account names, target names, stored error text and local paths so it can be pasted into a support issue, and prints the ledger path below the report.
+It exits with status `1` when the ledger cannot be read or cannot be saved.

 See [Set an Identity Budget](anti-detection.md#set-an-identity-budget) for how to choose a value and why names rather than requests are the unit that matters.